MicrosoftDocs/well-architected/well-architected/security/encryption.md

 ##### Data-in-use protection

+[Specific services in Azure](/azure/confidential-computing/overview-azure-products) offer the ability to protect data whilst it's being computed-upon within the physical CPU and memory of a host using Azure confidential computing.

-Azure confidential virtual machines (VMs) provide a hardware-enforced boundary.
-They also provide disk encryption that maintains isolation between VMs, the hypervisor, and host management code.
+Confdential computing utilizes special hardware SKUs to provide a hardware-enforced boundary known as a [Trusted Execution Environment (TEE)](/azure/confidential-computing/trusted-execution-environment) that maintains isolation between VMs, the hypervisor, and host management code.

+This enhances the standard logical protection provided by Azure by using hardware-based isolation to protect a customer workload.
+When combined with features like [Secure Key Release](/azure/confidential-computing/concept-skr-attestation) it can be used to ensure that encrypted data is only ever decrypted inside a TEE which proves it provides the required level of protection through a process known as [attestation](/azure/confidential-computing/attestation-solutions).

+There may be regulatory requirements that dictate using 'state of the art' security measures, confidential computing is one such technology.

+- **Confidential Virtual Machines** offer an entire [virtual machine running inside a TEE](/azure/confidential-computing/virtual-machine-solutions), the memory and executing CPU contents of the virtual machine are encrypted offering a simple 'lift & shift' approach for moving unmodified applications with high security requirements to Azure.
 Each Azure confidential VM has its own dedicated virtual [Trust Platform Module (TPM)](/windows/security/information-protection/tpm/trusted-platform-module-overview).
 Encryption is performed while the operating system components securely boot.

+- **Confidential AKS worker nodes, Confidential Containers on AKS or Confidential Containers on Azure Container Instances (ACI)** offer the ability to to [run and manage unmodified containers inside a TEE](azure/confidential-computing/choose-confidential-containers-offerings) which enables customers to benefit from in-use protection.
+Container offerings are built-upon Confidential Virtual Machines and benefit from the same protections.

 ##### Secret management